DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Conclusion and Future Work

-In this work, we introduce DSCodeBench, a dataset designed to measure LLMs' performance on realistic data science code generation.
-DSCodeBench encompassed 1,000 data science code tasks and span 10 different libraries that are commonly used in Python.
-Unlike previous data science code generation benchmarks that mainly focus on insufficiently realistic tasks with less rigorous evaluation, DSCodeBench offers more challenging real-world code generation tasks and a solid evaluation framework with enough test cases.
-DSCodeBench aims to attract the community's attention to the library-related code generation task, which is closer to real-world programming scenarios.
-In the future, we will consider extending DSCodeBench with code repair tasks under more complicated real-world scenarios.
+In this work, we present DSCodeBench, a benchmark dataset designed to evaluate the performance of LLMs on realistic data science code generation tasks.
+DSCodeBench consists of 1,000 problems constructed from real-world use cases across ten widely used Python data science libraries.
+In contrast to prior benchmarks that often focus on simplified or artificial tasks with limited evaluation rigor, DSCodeBench provides more challenging, library-specific problems alongside a robust evaluation framework with comprehensive test cases.
+By targeting library-aware code generation, DSCodeBench aims to bridge the gap between benchmark tasks and real-world programming scenarios.

+Building on this foundation, several directions remain for future development.
+First, extending beyond Python to include languages like R would enable broader evaluation across diverse data science ecosystems.
+Second, incorporating more complex code structures, such as error handling, multi-function logic, and project-level tasks, would better reflect real-world workflows.
+Third, future versions could go beyond functional correctness by evaluating runtime performance, security, and adherence to coding best practices.
+Lastly, integrating human or LLM-based judges to assess readability and style could complement automated testing for a more holistic evaluation.